zordius/lightncandy/README.md

 }
 ```

 The mission of a block custom helper is only focus on providing different context or logic to inner block, nothing else.
+If you like to do things beyond these restrictions, please using `hbhelpers` and keep reading to next section.

 Handlebars.js' Custom Helper
 ----------------------------